treeverse/lakeFS/docs/enterprise/orchestration.md

 1. Access to download [dockerhub/fluffy](https://hub.docker.com/u/treeverse) Docker image, to login locally `docker login -u <USERNAME> -p <TOKEN>`.
 Please [contact us](mailto:support@treeverse.io) to get access to the Dockerhub image.
 2. [Docker Compose](https://docs.docker.com/compose/install/) installed version `2.23.1` or higher on your machine.

-The following docker-compose file will spin up lakeFS, Fluffy and postgres as a shared KV database.
+The following docker-compose files will spin up lakeFS, Fluffy and postgres as a shared KV database.
-For additional examples check out the [lakeFS Enterprise sample](https://github.com/treeverse/lakeFS-samples/tree/main/02_lakefs_enterprise) for all-in-one setup including storage and spark.
+We provide two docker compose examples.
+The first example (without SSO) is recommended for an easy start and the second example uses OIDC as the SSO authentication method.

 ⚠️ Using a local postgres is not suitable for production use-cases.